Italian residence permits: How to get it quickly

 Moving

 Italy’s pleasant weather, delicious food and peaceful culture attract more than 120,000 immigrants per year.
-Depending on where you're coming from, you might need a residence permit (Permesso Di Soggiorno) to stay in Italy.
+Depending on where you're coming from, you might need an Italian residence permit (Permesso Di Soggiorno) to stay.

-First things first, what is a residence permit and when do you need it?
+First things first, what is an Italian residence permit, and when do you need it?

-A form of an Italian residence permit is a legal document that you must have if you intend on staying in the country for more than 3 months.
+A form of an Italian residence permit is a legal document that you must have if you intend to stay in the country for more than 3 months.

-As per the Italian immigration law, there are two types of residence permits- Temporary and Permanent.
-Each of them comes with a series of benefits.
+According to Italian immigration law, there’re two types of residence permits: Temporary and Permanent.
+Each comes with a series of benefits.

 • Freedom of travelling to other EU countries